ciellie/eNews/README.md

 approved = False
 ```

-The Journalist may only choose a Publisher that employs them.
+The Journalist may select only a Publisher that employs them.

 ---

-# 19. Article Approval Workflow
+# 14. Article Approval Workflow

-For Publisher content:

 ```text
 Journalist registers